camunda-community-hub/micronaut-camunda-platform-7/README.md

 # ✨Features
 * Camunda can be integrated as an embedded process engine into a Micronaut project by simply [adding a dependency](#dependency-management) in build.gradle (Gradle) or pom.xml (Maven).
 * Using H2 as an in-memory database is as simple as [adding a dependency](#dependency-management).
 Other [data sources can be configured](#data-source) via properties.
-* BPMN process models and DMN decision tables are [automatically deployed](#deploying-models) for all configured locations.
+* BPMN process models, DMN decision tables, and Camunda Forms are [automatically deployed](#deploying-models) for all configured locations.
 * The Camunda process engine with its job executor is started automatically - but the job executor is disabled for tests by default.
 * The process engine and related services, e.g. RuntimeService, RepositoryService, ..., are provided as lazy initialized beans and [can be injected](#camunda-integration).
 * Micronaut beans are resolved from the application context if they are [referenced by expressions or Java class names](#java-delegates) within the process models.